tic0uk/devopsapprentice.com/_pages/40_about.markdown

 <br><br>
 I've added my social media links to the bottom of all pages if you want to connect outside of the site.
 If you have any feedback or questions, please <a href="mailto:info@devopsapprentice.com">send me an email</a>.
-I'll do my best to answer all questions and I'm very open to feedback on the site or it's content.
-I'm also welcome to offers from anyone who wants to help collaborate with the sites content.
+I'll do my best to answer all questions.
+I'm open to feedback on the site or it's content, and I'm also welcome to offers from anyone who wants to help collaborate with the sites content.
 <br><br>